Yep, we’ve got more crystal fakes to talk about today. 😀 Yahoooo!

 Ruby Fuschite (seen below in that giant sphere) is relatively plentiful…unlike Ruby Zoisite, which is much harder to come by and is usually a bit more expensive.

-(BTW…don’chya luv how dry & wrinkly my hands get in the Tucson desert?
+(BTW…don’chya luv how dry and wrinkly my hands get in the Tucson desert?
 It’s a thing of beauty!)

-Fuschite is a type of mica (variation of Muscovite) & you can see it’s a sea-foam green color (in the above photo).
+Fuschite is a type of mica (variation of Muscovite) and you can see it’s a sea-foam green color (in the above photo).